ummavi/rlforge/README.md

             grads = tape.gradient(losses, self.model.trainable_weights)
             self.opt.apply_gradients(zip(grads,self.model.trainable_weights))
 ```
+## Currently Implemented
+### Algorithms
+* DQN (And Double DQN)
+* Vanilla PG [+Baseline] (Only discrete actions)
+* A2C (Without distributed execution and Shared network)

 ## Roadmap
 Whether this architecture choice holds up to more complex algorithms remains to be seen.
-Regardless, implementations of a number of standard Deep-RL algorithms followed by some multi-goal and multi-task algorithms is on the agenda.
+Regardless, implementations of a number of standard Deep-RL algorithms followed by papers from HRL and multi-task, multi-goal RL that I find interesting.

 ### Core
 * Compatibility checks and dependencies for mixins